 Give a Alternate or Incompatible Behavior: Teach the dog the behavior you want them to do that is incompatible to the behavior you do not want.

-Correct: Can be in many forms such as leash correction, bark collar, e-collar correction or even distance/spatial pressure correction.
+Correct: Can be in many forms such as a Water bottle spray, leash correction, bark collar, e-collar correction or even distance/spatial pressure correction.
 The correction must be enough to stop the behavior and non-emotional.

 Patience is your key before correcting, think of it as learning a new language.